sreedeep101/C-S----assignment/assignment ----- IDS/Readme.md

 31. Write a code for create a LinkedIn list and delete node from beginning ,end and from specific position   |  done as
 32. Write a program for creating a LinkedIn list and reverse it                                              |  assignment
 33. Write a program for merging two linked list                                                              |
-34. impliment circular linkdlist
-35. write a program for insert element at an empty circular list, at the beginning, at the end, between nodes of a circular list
+34. write a program for insert element at an empty circular list, at the beginning, at the end, between nodes of a circular list
-36. write a program to delete elements from begging, middile, end of a circular list
+35. write a program to delete elements from begging, middile, end of a circular list
-37. impliment doubly linked list.
+36. impliment doubly linked list.
-38. impliment stack
+37. impliment stack
-39. program to impliment push and pop operation using list.
+38. program to impliment push and pop operation using list.
-40. write a program reverse a string using stack.
+49. write a program reverse a string using stack.
-41. write a program to find the factorial using stack.
+40. write a program to find the factorial using stack.
-42. write a program to convert any infix expression to posfix then evaluate it.
+41. write a program to convert any infix expression to posfix then evaluate it.
-43. write a program to impliment push and pop operation using array.
+42. write a program to impliment push and pop operation using array.
-44. write a program for implimenting all the operation of a queue
+43. write a program for implimenting all the operation of a queue
 </pre>